Skip to content

 New Orleans, USA

 Thanks to its long history of Voodoo and Hoodoo, New Orleans is the true birthplace of magic in the United States.
-Since the 1700s, the city has maintained its distinctive blend of West African spirits and Roman Catholic saints, in large part due to the lingering legend of Marie Laveau, a well-known healer and voodoo priestess.
-Her legacy is so well-known that only guided tours are available to visit her ultimate resting place since many people still want to mark an ‘X’ on her grave in the hopes that she will grant their desire.
+Since the 1700s, the city has maintained its distinctive blend of West African spirits and Roman Catholic saints, mainly due to the lingering legend of Marie Laveau, a well-known healer and voodoo priestess.
+Her legacy is so famous that only guided tours are available to visit her ultimate resting place since many people still want to mark an ‘X’ on her grave in the hopes that she will grant their desire.

 Siquijor, Philippines